 Boxes are then taped shut and moved to a shady area prior to actual shipping.
-Priority mail tape is then applied to boxes to larger brown boxes to immediately tip-off USPS workers as to the priority status of your order.

 Separate is the time spent in office collecting, duplicating, collating and filing order copies prior to creating shipping packets.
 And at the time of shipping correlated email notification is transmitted or phone calls must be made when emails are kicked back to us.